sukhik/fybr/src/pages/blog/post9/index.md

 Rent: I don't pay rent, but I work on the property where I live, where I did a landscape redesign and add value by working on the garden, xeriscaping, cultivating fruit trees and flowers, and developing the property as much as I can. $0

-Utilities: I don't pay utilities, but I implement strategies to save on utilities and I'm pretty dedicated to being energy-efficient and conservative. $0
+Utilities: I don't pay utilities, but I implement strategies to save on utilities and I'm pretty dedicated to being energy-efficient and conservative.
+Part of my plan includes working with the city and with the utlities company to enroll into programs my household is eligible for.
+I feel if I can reduce the bill for forever, that's equivalent to paying any portion of the bill. $0

 Internet: I don't pay internet. $0